boston-janisheck/game-library/README.md

 **Token Balance:** Manage your token balance to ensure you have enough to place wagers.

+**Sound Effects:** Sound effects for spins, wins, and other actions.

 ## How to Play

 **Set Your Wager:** Use the wager button to set the amount you'd like to wager for each spin.